mikerogers123/blog/README.md

 * Full TypeScript integration
 * [Terminal CSS](https://terminalcss.xyz/) used as a CSS framework
 * Dark/light themes - user preference persisted
-* Gatsby Cloud used for rapid deployments and easy hosting
+* Netlify used for rapid deployments and easy hosting
+* GitHub Actions for PR builds

 ## App overview